clamsproject/app-nlp-example/README.md

         a.add_property('text', text[p1:p2])
 ```

 First, with `_read_text()` we get the text from the text document, either from its `location` property or from its `text`property.
 Second, we apply the tokenizer to the text.
 And third, we loop over the token offsets in the tokenizer result and create annotations of type `Uri.TOKEN` with an identfier that is generated using the `Identifiers` class.
-All that is needed for adding an annotation is the `add_annotation()` on the view object and the `add_property()` method on the annotation object.
+All that is needed for adding an annotation is the `add_annotation()` method on the view object and the `add_property()` method on the annotation object.

 Finally, the last three lines of `app.py` will run the tokenizer wrapper as a Flask service: